 Substance use disorders are a family issue.
 Therefore, all family members can benefit from learning how to prevent relapse.
-Some family members may need to change their thought patterns and behaviors regarding substance misuse.
+Some family members may need to change their thought patterns and behaviors regarding substance abuse.
 Others may need to heal from relationships damaged by addiction.
 The family is a unit made up of smaller parts, and when one of the parts breaks, it affects the entire system.
 Family therapy teaches members how to influence change, encourage a loved one to enter treatment, improve functioning, and start healing individually and as a group.7

 A partial hospitalization program has physicians on-site who can prescribe medicines to treat withdrawal symptoms, reduce cravings, decrease relapse risk, and treat mental health disorders co-occurring with a substance use disorder.
 Medications like buprenorphine, naltrexone, topiramate, acamprosate, disulfiram, and clonidine effectively treat someone in early recovery when medically supervised, like in a PHP.
 Medication, when combined with individual and group therapies, family therapies, and other PHP services, increases the chance of recovery success.8

 Understanding that substance addiction is a brain disease and chronic condition is essential for both PHP participants and their families.
 They need to know how substances affect the brain, the body, and the patient’s behaviors and that misusing alcohol or other substances is not a choice.
-Psychoeducation teaches you about risk factors, deficits caused by substance misuse, why cravings happen, and brain recovery.9
+Psychoeducation teaches you about risk factors, deficits caused by substance abuse, why cravings happen, and brain recovery.9

 How Long Is a Partial Hospitalization Program?

 A partial hospitalization program, including an online partial hospitalization program, offers services at least five days a week.
 The average time commitment each day is six hours, though it can range from four to eight hours.
-The time it takes for a participant to complete partial hospitalization can vary, but 90 days is the average.10
+The time it takes for a participant to complete partial hospitalization can vary, but 90 days is the average.